 To promote pavement management services for member communities by conducting road condition, budget, and plan analyses on a contract basis for their locally maintained roadways.
+This work is performed solely by PVPC staff.

-Local Pavement Management update report for Hadley.

-2. Local Pavement Management Data Collection and study for the Towns of Holland, Palmer, and Ware.
+- 1. Local Pavement Management update report for Hadley. - 2.
+Local Pavement Management Data Collection and study for the Towns of Holland, Palmer, and Ware.

-- 1. Follow up with the Towns of West Springfield and Hatfield on requests for Pavement Management System assistance. - 2.
+- Follow up with the Towns of West Springfield and Hatfield on requests for Pavement Management System assistance. - 2.
 Identify additional communities interested in conducting local pavement management programs. - 3.
-Meet with local officials and staff from the select communities to explain the program and coordinate assistance. - 4.
-Conduct training sessions to educate local staff on the identification of pavement distresses as well as sidewalk distress and data recording techniques. - 5.
+Meet with local officials and staff from the select communities to explain the program and coordinate assistance. - Conduct training sessions to educate local staff on the identification of pavement distresses as well as sidewalk distress and data recording techniques. - 5.
 Provide follow-up technical assistance to other communities with pavement management programs already in place. - 6.
 Assist communities in the development of new roadway improvement projects based on their annual maintenance budget. - 7.
 Ensure that any new locally maintained roadway is officially accounted for by collecting GPS coordinate information.